Prides

-Prides are a Scottish indie band formed in Glasgow in 2013 and made up of Stewart Brock (lead vocals, keys) and Callum Wiseman (guitar, keys, backing vocals).
+Prides are a Scottish indie band formed in Glasgow in 2013 and made up of Stewart Brock (lead vocals, keys), Callum Wiseman (guitar, keys, vocals), and Lewis Gardiner (drums, production).
 They released their debut album The Way Back Up on 10 July 2015.

 Career

 The band performed at the 2014 Commonwealth Games closing ceremony in Glasgow with the track "Messiah" on 3 August 2014.

 The band are managed by Ally McCrae and signed to Twin Music Inc.

 Their song "Out of the Blue" is featured in FIFA 15.